About the devdocs

 You need to have

 yarn installed on your system.
 On Windows: After every install you might have to close and reopen the powershell so yarn is recognized as a command.
-Then go to the /docs folder and
+Then go to the main directory

 localhost:4001 in your browser.

 It is updated at every change of the files.
-You need to send the
+You do not need to send the

 gitbook serve docs --port 4001 again when you save a changed file